-Breaking changes, what are they and how to deal with them
+Breaking changes, what are they, and how to deal with them

 Find the complete list of breaking changes for CMS 10 here.

-It is recommended that add-ons that are installed via the user interface are converted to NuGet add-ons after the upgrade to CMS 10.
-A tool is available that can automatically convert add-ons that were previously managed via the user interface to be managed as NuGet packages via Visual Studio.
-For more instructions on how to convert user interface add-ons to NuGet add-ons, see Linus Ekström's blog post Upgrading your site and add-ons to EPiServer CMS 8 pre-release.
+You should install add-ons through the user interface and convert them to NuGet add-ons after the upgrade to CMS 10.
+A tool can automatically convert add-ons previously managed through the user interface to be managed as NuGet packages with Visual Studio.
+For instructions on converting user interface add-ons to NuGet add-ons, see Linus Ekström's blog post Upgrading your site and add-ons to EPiServer CMS 8 pre-release.